jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 		1. This project seems really exciting and I appreciate it recognizes existing work.
 What will get people to use this though?
 The social difficulty with "apps as a view over data" is that it requires users to understand data models and this consensus over data models has proven difficult
 			- I agree with this evaluation and so far, feels unsolved.
 I think a promising solution is to think about it like how community-sourced types for TypeScript work.
 There's a whole open-source project that wildly popular that provides TypeScript definitions for plain JS libraries called [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) (with over 12.6 million usages!).
 I think there's a potential for this to work with data schemas as well
 		2. Well.. crypto/existing-thing actually solves this!
 Blockchain scaling techniques are getting pretty good, don't see why this work is necessary.
 			- Again, true.
-But it is
+I think these new technologies all seem really promising and I definitely try to keep up with all the developments in the space but my main concern comes from how convoluted these solutions are slowly getting.
+			- A lott of smart people in crypto have been working on these problems for a while, I'm starting to think it might be easier to tackle it from the other side.
+Plurality of approaches y'know :))
 - nobody: ...
    youtube: https://www.youtube.com/watch?v=g7MSfHEdxXs
-- Going to read more about [[thoughts/causal tree|causal trees]]
+- Going to read more about [[thoughts/causal tree|causal trees]] as a way of understanding more basic forms of [[thoughts/CRDT|CRDTs]] that value readability over correctness

 ### July 13th
 - Feeling a little tired of just reading papers and coding